digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

     - port: web
 ```

-Finally, create the required Prometheus `ServiceMonitor` to scrape the `/metrics` endpoint of the `prometheus-example-app`:
+Finally, create the required `ServiceMonitor` for Prometheus to scrape the `/metrics` endpoint of the `prometheus-example-app`:

 ```shell
 kubectl apply -f 09-scaling-application-workloads/assets/manifests/hpa/prometheus-adapter/prometheus-example-service-monitor.yaml -n prometheus-custom-metrics-test
 ```

-After completing all steps, you should observe a new target being present in the `Targets` panel from the Prometheus web console.
-First, you need to `port-forward` the web console of your Prometheus instance (below sample command is using the `Starter Kit` naming conventions, so please adjust based on your current setup):
+After completing above steps, you should see a new target being present in the `Targets` panel from the Prometheus dashboard.
+First, you need to `port-forward` the main Prometheus service to access the dashboard (below sample command is using the `Starter Kit` naming conventions, so please adjust based on your current setup):

 ```shell
 kubectl port-forward svc/kube-prom-stack-kube-prome-prometheus 9090:9090 -n monitoring